nicoferreyra/people-pictures/readme.md

 sdk install gradle 4.10.2
 ```

-### MySql setup
+### MySQL setup
-In this step, you will configure a MySql server creating a database and a proper user for it.
+In this step, you will configure a MySQL server creating a database and a proper user for it.
 ```
 brew install mysql